jadecobra/python_tdd_exercises/source/functions.rst

 * :ref:`how to raise AssertionError with assert methods<AssertionError>` and
 * :ref:`how to write functions<functions>`

-Would you like to :ref:`test how to pass values from tests to functions with assert methods?<how to pass values>`
+:ref:`Would you like to test how to pass values from tests to functions with assert methods?<how to pass values>`

 ----